-New Evidence Scholarship (Anderson et al. 2005) continued from Wigmore's insights.
-Independently, and not focusing on evidence in criminal cases, the structure of arguments for and against conclusions was formalized and studied computationally by the philosopher John Pollock (1987; 1995).
+The analysis of the structure of arguments goes back to the early twentieth century when John Henry Wigmore (1913) developed his famous evidence charts.
+The work by Anderson et al. (2005) continued from Wigmore's insights.
+Independently, and not focusing on evidence in criminal cases, the structure of arguments for and against conclusions was formalized and studied computationally by the philosopher John Pollock (1987, 1995).
 Pollock's work stimulated an extensive literature on the formal and computational study of arguments (van Eemeren et al. 2014a).

-2.2.
-Probabilities
+2.2 Probabilities

 The second normative framework uses probabilities as its primary tool.
 In handling evidence in court, a crucial question from the probabilistic perspective is, how probable is a certain hypothesis H given a body of evidence E?
-This is the conditional probability of H given E, or in symbols, $\Pr(H|E)$.
+This is the conditional probability of H given E, or in symbols, Pr(H|E).
 Another crucial question is, how does the probability of H change in light of evidence E?
-This probability change is expressed by the difference between the so-called posterior probability $\Pr(H|E)$ and prior probability $\Pr(H)$.
-Both questions can be addressed with the famous Bayes' theorem:
+This probability change is expressed by the difference between the so-called posterior probability Pr(H|E) and prior probability Pr(H).
+Both questions can be addressed with Bayes' theorem: